keymanapp/keyboards/release/sil/sil_mali_qwerty/README.md

 __DESCRIPTION__
 Unicode keyboard to type all special characters needed for the languages of Mali on a QWERTY keyboard.
 This keyboard also has a mobile phone layout.
 However, not all of the "Other Important Symbols" are supported.

 Clavier pour taper toutes les caractères speciaux au Mali, soit sur le clavier QWERTY.
+Ce clavier a également une disposition de téléphone portable.
 Cependant, tous les "autres symboles importants" ne sont pas pris en charge.

 Supported Platforms
 -------------------